matb33/meteor-userauth/README.md

 ### Meteor

-Since we'll soon be seeing a new version of Meteor > 0.3.5, I won't bother explaining how to install the devel branch (needed for a bug fix).
-Instead, follow the usual installation instructions over at <https://github.com/meteor/meteor>, and hopefully by the time you find this project, a newer version of Meteor will be out!
-Otherwise, get your hands dirty and setup meteor using the devel branch.
+Follow the usual installation instructions over at <https://github.com/meteor/meteor>.
+If you already have meteor, make sure you have at least version 0.3.6.

 ### Userauth (this project)